 High-Leg DressersA standard dresser isn't necessarily a bad option if you have the room for it.

 The key to dressers is to choose one that keeps space open.
 That means opting for one with high legs.
 This can make a considerable difference in a room versus choosing one with low legs or no real legs at all.

-Although lower legged furniture has its place and under the right circumstances, can add charm to a room, often low-legged furniture can make a room feel confined and smaller than it really is.
+Although lower legged furniture has its place and under the right circumstances, can add charm to a room, often low-leg furniture can make a room feel confined and smaller than it really is.